fcambus/chrysalide/README.md

 ## Description

-Chrysalide is a clean, minimalistic, responsive, and Lynx friendly theme.
-It is the default theme for [Motyl](https://github.com/fcambus/motyl), an opinionated blog-aware static site generator written in Ruby.
+Chrysalide is a clean, minimalistic, responsive, and text-based browsers friendly theme.
+It is the default theme for [Motyl][1], an opinionated blog-aware static site generator written in Ruby.

 ## License

 Chrysalide is released under the BSD 2-Clause license.
 See `LICENSE` file for details.

-The theme bundles Work Sans fonts which are licensed under the SIL Open Font License v1.1.
+The theme bundles [Work Sans][2] fonts which are licensed under the SIL Open Font License v1.1.

 ## Author